Orientation Material and Expectations

 For the scouts and parents, we expect you to keep yourself informed about troop meetings, activities, signup deadlines, and other matters.
 For this purpose, we use:

-1. Our great website with calendars, announcements, and so much more
+Our website with calendars, announcements, and so much more

-4. Announcements during Circle at the end of every troop meeting
+Announcements during the closing of every troop meeting

-Please take just 10 minutes every week - Sunday evening works best for most - to inform yourself about what is happening in our troop.
-Parents, come in at the end of meetings to join in Circle.
-There is no acceptable reason to not know what is going on.
+Please take just 10 minutes every week - Sunday evening works best for most - to inform yourself about what is happening in our Troop.
+Parents, come in at the end of meetings to join.

 No. 3.
 Parent Participation

-With a scout in the troop, it is not unreasonable to ask one or both parents to participate in the troop.
-It is the parents, after all, that keep this troop running.
-We are all busy, but we make time for what is important in our lives.
+With a scout in the Troop, it is encouraged to have one or both parents to participate in the Troop.
+It is the parents, after all, that keep this Troop running.
 There are many many many ways to volunteer your time and energies, some are critical positions that we need have filled, such as:

 It is one of the most beautiful compensations of life,